According to Merriam-Webster:

 With that being said, here is a card I made that I CASEd (Copy And Share Everything) from Andrea Walford over at Paper Crafter’s Library (a subscribers’ only website).
 I have to say, she truly inspired me!

-And here are the products I used (and a brief note: when stamping on our Whisper White cardstock it is usually best to use StazOn ink; it won’t smear, and it sets quickly!):
+A brief note: when stamping on our Whisper White cardstock it is usually best to use StazOn ink; it won’t smear, and it sets quickly!):